tootallderr/DangerFinder/.github/instructions.md

 - [ ] **Advanced Community Detection**: Implement more sophisticated community detection algorithms beyond simple connected components.
 - [ ] **Privacy-Focused Enhancement**: Add features to automatically detect and anonymize personal data in exported graphs.
 - [ ] **Performance Optimization**: Implement pagination and lazy-loading for large graphs with thousands of nodes.
+- [ ] **Alias & Similar Name Detection**: Integrate logic to detect profile aliases and similar names, linking profiles that may represent the same individual or closely related identities.
+This helps identify duplicate or merged profiles and improves the accuracy of the social graph.